XPhantomad/Multispectator/Yahboom_Setup.md

 - Plug in the Controller receiver in the USB-Hub board (underneath the RPI)
 - start the robot, power on the controller
 - wait until everything has been started up on the screen
-- Press "start" on the Controller, press "R2" to unlock the controller
+- Press "start" on the Controller, press "R2" to unlock the controller (press R1 to close the gripper, otherwise it is getting hot)
 - start driving the robot:

 ![](https://md.inf.tu-dresden.de/notes/uploads/e7004db8-33df-46f0-bf02-797bf97b27e0.png)